Content

 • Reduction in other depressive symptoms.

-Wellbutrin (bupropion) does not typically provide immediate relief or produce an immediate effect.
-It usually takes time for it to reach therapeutic levels in the body and for its effects to become noticeable.
+Wellbutrin (bupropion) does not typically provide immediate relief or produce an immediate effect, so there may not be obvious early signs that Wellbutrin is working or not.
+It usually takes a few weeks for it to reach therapeutic levels in the body and for its effects to become noticeable.

 Immediate-release Wellbutrin is typically taken two to three times a day.
 It’s best to follow a regular dosing regimen and take the medication at evenly spaced intervals throughout the day.
 The extended-release form of Wellbutrin, Wellbutrin XL, is designed to provide effects over time.
 Due to that, it is taken once daily, usually in the morning.